-The infection of Borrelia Burgdorferi, also known as Lyme disease, was once isolated to the northeastern states of the United States.
-It is now known to have spread, has been diagnosed in the southwestern states, and is epidemic in parts of Europe and China.
-Lyme has been a disease of great mystery due to its multiple forms and locations-it may hide within the human body.
-Its effects are wide-ranging, from systemic pain to central nervous system effects, and so it has been labeled the” great imitator.”
-Adding to the confusion and difficulty, a diagnosis is not so straightforward.
-This is probably the reason that modern medicine has failed and continues to fail, to recognize and treat Lyme disease.
+The infection Borrelia Burgdorferi, also known as Lyme disease, was once thought to isolate to the northeastern portion of the United States.
+It is now known to have spread, and has been diagnosed in the southwestern states, and is now epidemic in parts of Europe and China.
+Lyme has been a disease of great mystery due to the multiple forms and locations it may hide within the human body.
+Its effects are wide-ranging, from systemic pain to central nervous system effects, and thus, has been labeled the” great imitator.”
+Adding to the confusion and difficulty, diagnosis of Lyme disease is not so straightforward.
+This is probably the reason that modern medicine has failed, and continues to fail, to recognize and treat Lyme disease.
 In essence, testing of active Lyme disease produces positive results less than half the time.

-The inability to accurately assess and determine the degree of Lyme disease effects on a single individual has led to great confusion, even amongst clinicians, in how to treat the disease.
-Although testing accuracy has improved, Lyme disease is complicated significantly by other immune- influencing factors that have, in recent years just come to light.
-For example, we now know that ticks, mice, and even mosquitoes have found to carry Lyme disease.
+The inability to accurately assess, and determine the degree of Lyme effects on a single individual, has led to great confusion, even among prominent researchers and clinicians, in how best to treat the disease.
+Although testing accuracy has improved, Lyme disease is complicated significantly by other immune influencing factors that have, in recent years, just come to light.
+For example, we now know that ticks, mice, and even mosquitoes are found to carry Lyme disease.
 In addition, many other infectious agents are co-inhabiting and are passed simultaneously with Lyme disease.
 These infections include other bacteria, viruses, and even parasites.

 It is also very likely, as I will explain later, that a combination of viruses, bacteria, fungi, and even parasites having been kept in check, but, due to reasons still too complex for immunology to understand, they have become reactivated.
 One example is the patient who has a history of Mononucleosis or Epstein-Barr virus (EBV).
-Epstein -Barr virus causes both mental and physical fatigue, aggravating even mood and is often confused by many physicians as depression.
-It might have lain dormant for years, but now with new and acute exposures, it will reactivate.
-This has led to the conclusion that many patients with Lyme disease are, in effect, co-infected with other viral, fungal, parasitic, and other bacterial infections.
-We know this because we have tested for them.
-We find in many cases the most severely and most difficult patients to treat have a combination of all types of infections, with the average being 3-5 infections simultaneously.
-A Lyme disease treatment program focused only on one area of the possible disease may have some benefit, but will be limited in its total ability to eradicate all symptoms, or symptoms will return soon after stopping successful, but partial, protocols.
+Epstein -Barr virus causes both mental and physical fatigue, aggravating even mood, and is often confused by many physicians as depression.
+It might have lain dormant for years, but now with immune suppression, it will reactivate.
+This has led to the conclusion that many patients with Lyme disease are, in effect, co-infected with other viral, fungal, parasitic, and bacterial infections.
+We know because we have tested for them.
+We find in many cases the most severely affected, and most difficult patients to treat, have a combination of all various infections, with the average being 3-5 infections.
+A Lyme disease treatment program focused only on one area of the possible disease may have some benefit, but will be limited in its total ability to eradicate all symptoms, or the symptoms will return soon after stopping even initial successful protocols.

 Historically and currently the treatment of Lyme disease has required the use of antibiotics.
 The type, dosing schedule, and duration of antibiotics are dependent on the length and type of symptoms present as well as the co-infections, whether from a new or previous exposure.
 The use of antibiotics produces its own side effects, such as yeast overgrowth, that is part of the underlying problem, and need to be treated and minimized while on long-term antibiotic therapy.
 Effective Lyme treatment requires effective co-treatment of yeast and candida species overgrowth.

 Depending on the duration of a patient’s symptoms, other bodily systems that support energy, mood, and Autonomic Nervous System (ANS) pathways are often affected.
-Patients often report that through their recovery is much improved, they rarely feel as good as they did before they became ill.
+Patients often report that though their recovery is much improved, they rarely feel as good as they did before they became ill.
 We find that other systems, such as the endocrine and neurotransmitter systems (part of the ANS), have to be restored to their optimal function.
-This requires not just treating all realized and unrealized infections but evaluating and treating deficiencies and imbalances that occur as a result of the body’s attempt to continue to function while being attacked by serious infectious diseases attacking the body over months, and often decades.
+This requires not just treating all realized and unrealized infections, but evaluating and treating nutrient, hormone, and neurotransmitter deficiencies, which occur as a result of the body’s attempt to function, while being attacked by serious infectious diseases over months and decades.